 Think your ear wax is out of control?
 Your doctor can determine if the wax in your ears is normal and perform a simple procedure to clear up any blockage.

 You can also treat ear wax buildup at home, but ditch the cotton swabs—these tend to push wax deeper into your ear and create buildup near the eardrum.
-Try this healthier alternative: Add a few drops of hydrogen peroxide to a damp cotton ball and apply it to the affected ear.
+Try this healthier alternative: add a few drops of hydrogen peroxide to a damp cotton ball and apply it to the affected ear.
 Tilt your head so that the affected ear faces up (this allows the fluid to drip into your ear canal).
 Wait a few minutes, then tilt your head down so that the fluid and wax can drain out of your ear.
 Consult your doctor before attempting this or any other method for clearing wax buildup.

 Some hearing problems can be treated if they’re caught early.
 Don’t hesitate to ask your doctor for a hearing test if you are feeling uncertain about your ability to hear.
 Or, visit any one of our Miracle-Ear locations for a free screening.

 If you’ve ever traveled by plane, you’ve probably experienced a “popping” sensation in your ears during takeoff and landing.
+This phenomenon is commonly known as “airplane ear.”

 This effect occurs thanks to our Eustachian tubes, passageways on each side of the head that connect the upper part of the throat to the middle ear.
 They help drain fluid and equalize air pressure between the nose and ear.
 As air pressure rapidly builds and drops during flight, our ears feel blocked and it becomes difficult to hear.
 When our ears “pop,” it’s a sign that the Eustachian tubes are doing their job of equalizing air pressure in the middle ear.